apnguyen1/floor-it/frontend/README.md

 ## Overview

 This is the frontend for Floor It!
 It is built using React and utilizes the Web Speech Recognition API for speech-to-text functionality.
 The frontend communicates with a backend server via REST APIs.

-## Backend

-You can find our backend repo linked [here!](https://github.com/apnguyen1/floor-it)

 ## Table of Contents